Skip to content

 Smile Siam Printing Service Listed by thegentlemen Ransomware Group

-***.com ***.com/c/smile-siam-printing-service-co-ltd/355813513 Smile Siam Printing Service is a distinguished Bangkok-based printing house founded in 1995, offering comprehensive one-stop solutions in offset, digital, inkjet, and silk screen printing for local and international clients.
+***.com/c/smile-siam-printing-service-co-ltd/355813513 Smile Siam Printing Service is a distinguished Bangkok-based printing house founded in 1995, offering comprehensive one-stop solutions in offset, digital, inkjet, and silk screen printing for local and international clients.
 With ISO-certified production facilities and a dedicated team, they ensure exceptional quality, competitive pricing, and seamless project management from design to delivery.
 Their integrated logistics and business services further streamline operations, making them a trusted partner for premium printed material

 On June 1, 2026, Smile Siam Printing Service, a Bangkok-based printing company established in 1995, appeared on the leak site of the ransomware group known as thegentlemen.
 Public reporting indicates the group exfiltrated internal files during a ransomware attack on the company’s systems.
-While the exact number of individuals whose data was exposed remains unknown, any customers, employees, or business partners whose personal or financial details passed through the company’s records could be affected.
+While the exact number of individuals whose data may have been exposed remains unknown, any customers, employees, or business partners whose personal or financial details passed through the company’s records could be affected.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then published proof of stolen data when demands were not met.
 The leaked material consists of internal files rather than a structured database of customer records.
 The company’s leak page was posted on June 1, 2026 on thegentlemen’s public extortion platform.
 Smile Siam Printing Service operates ISO-certified facilities and handles offset, digital, inkjet, and silk-screen work for both local and international clients, meaning project files, invoices, shipping labels, and contact information may have been inside the stolen archive.